 You often meet with senior management in your role, what do they have to say about this?

 There’s a sense of frustration among senior managers and board members.
 Many feel that risk management isn’t acting as an enabler for better business decision making.
 They encounter the same traditional model again and again which means the conversations around risk remain the same.

 You mentioned control earlier, why is this so important?

 Control is missing in the traditional risk management model.
-If you are in control of a high risk, i.e., something in the red zone, you could argue it is no longer a high risk, even if it would have a critical impact on the organization if it occurred.
+If you are in control of a high risk, i.e., something in the red zone, you could argue it is no longer a high risk, even if it would have a critical impact on the organisation if it occurred.

 You need to challenge the status quo, as we have done at 4C Strategies.
 Simply lowering the likelihood of risks occurring isn’t the answer, especially as the reason a risk is identified in the first place is often because it already happened at some point.
 Instead, align your risks with risk appetite, and make sure you have adequate control of them.

 This and much more.
-The new model changes the conversation around risk and helps organizations take better business decisions.
+The new model changes the conversation around risk and helps organisations take better business decisions.
 It also provides an ‘at a glance’ overview of the actual effectiveness of risk mitigation over time.

 Is the model in use?